mtnbikeray/Incidence-Deflection-Gauge/README.md

 The only others parts needed are a couple of 20mm bolts, the 3d printed parts, some wire and plugs and a boom.
 It connects to your Wifi using the Autoconnect library by Hieromon Ikasamo https://github.com/Hieromon/AutoConnect , allowing you to enter you wifi credentials then displays the sensor info as a web page on your smart phone.
 Each sensor/magnet weighs about 6 grams and my version of the incidence gauge with the sensor attached is about 50 grams.
+Both sensors connect as follows vcc to 5v (wemos) gnd to gnd (wemos) scl to d1 (wemos) sda to d2 (wemos) sensor 2 needs a jumper from vcc to AD0

 The first time you connect the gauge it’ll create an access point.
 It needs to be powered through a micro usb plug.